issamolwan/library-backend/README.md

 *you can change the ports in the docker files **(if you'd like)***

+## Project Structure
+- migrations - migration files to create or change database structure
+- lib/app.js - starter file to create the server and main point of the application
+- lib/workflow/index.js - main application middleware
+- lib/workflow/schema.js - schema to validate incoming requests
+- lib/models - database models to directly access database tables
+- lib/utils - utilities for handling errors and accessibility options to application
+- tests - integration tests for models and API.

 ## Getting started

 The main Node.js module of this application is located in `/lib/app.js`.
 To ensure the correct configuration of Knex, the application also imports a config.js file that must be created beforehand.